clarkfitzg/makeParallel/inst/pems/notes.md

 `expandData` is our general purpose function that takes (code, data, platform), and produces new code.
 The scheduler takes this new code and arranges it in an efficient way on the workers.

-If this is the case then `expandData` should accept the first part of the code which has already been expanded.
+If this is the case then `expandData` needs to keep track of where it is in the code, when and where to insert new statements.
-All it needs to do is prepend the code with whatever it expands later.

-I wonder if we could get the S4 to pass a default argument without dispatching on it.
-It seems like I tried this before.

 ## Scratch